2025 Speakers

 SolarisRTC

-Esther Abels, founder & CEO SolarisRTC LLC, co-founder & CEO SolarisRTC Europe challenges the status quo to accelerate bringing innovative, emerging products to patients, globally by sharing her Regulatory, Clinical, Quality, In Vitro Diagnostics (IVD) and Pharma knowledge gained over the last 27 years.
+Esther Abels, founder & Chief Executive Officer, SolarisRTC LLC, co-founder & Chief Executive Officer, SolarisRTC Europe challenges the status quo to accelerate bringing innovative, emerging products to patients, globally by sharing her Regulatory, Clinical, Quality, In Vitro Diagnostics (IVD) and Pharma knowledge gained over the last 27 years.

 She drives efforts for clarifying regulatory paths, reimbursement in Digital Pathology (DP) by collaborating with different Pathology Associations, Health Care Providers, Government and Payers.
 She successfully lead the reclassification of Whole Slide